jer-irl/gba-savedumper/README.md

 This project has evolved over time, but most recently the goal is to create an on-GBA Pokemon Gen III save editor.
 Continue on for a short history.

+This is a personal learning project, and non-goals include

+- Performance (currently compiling with -O0)
+- Elegance and best practices (I'm still learning as I go)

 ## History of the Project

 I was fortunate enough to have a 6 month gap before starting a new job during which I was able to pursue personal projects.
 As a young Millenial born in 1995, to scratch a nostalgia itch I started digging into the Gameboy Advance as a development platform.
-I have some WIP blog posts that may be posted one day over at [https://jeresch.github.io], but in summary, it's a really cool platform for somebody who has mostly programmed for beefy Linux servers.
+I have some WIP blog posts that may be posted one day over at [https://jeresch.github.io](https://jeresch.github.io), but in summary, it's a really cool platform for somebody who has mostly programmed for beefy Linux servers.

 ### Original Goals